-This can also take place when the powerful CEO becomes a liability (rather than asset) for other reasons—such as misconduct that significantly undermines the company’s reputation.
+This can also happen when a powerful CEO becomes a liability for other reasons, such as misconduct that significantly undermines the company’s reputation.
 The case of Papa John's demonstrates this point.
 John Schnatter started selling pizzas in 1984 in the back of his father’s Indiana Tavern.
-In 1985, he founded Papa John's, and under his leadership, the company grew into one of the top-selling pizza delivery companies in the United states, with 5,000 stores and $1.7 billion in revenue.
-In addition to being the CEO and the owner of almost 30% of the company stocks, Schnatter also held an outsized role being the face of the company.
-He often starred in the company’s commercials and delivered its signature line - “Better ingredients, better pizza.”
+In 1985, he founded Papa John's, and under his leadership, the company grew into one of the top-selling pizza delivery companies in the United States, with 5,000 stores and $1.7 billion in revenue.
+In addition to being the CEO and the owner of almost 30% of company shares, Schnatter also held an outsized role as the face of the company.
+He often starred in the company’s commercials and delivered its signature line, “Better ingredients, better pizza.”

-But then, in November 2017, he criticized the NFL’s handling of national anthem protests, calling the whole affair a “debacle.”
-Papa John’s shares crashed by 11% in hours and kept falling, Schnatter lost his CEO title and estimated franchise sales dropped by more than 5%.
-Still, according to Forbes investigation, little changed in the company day-to-day management, and if anything, Schnatter actually became “more involved than ever” in an attempt to manage the crisis.
-Then, in July 2018, Forbes learned that Schnatter had used the N-word and made other controversial remarks on a conference call.
-After the report of the second incident, company shares fell nearly 5%, bringing the stock’s decline to about 30% during a nine-month period.
-On the day that news broke, Schnatter resigned as chairman, and company share price rebounded, closing 11% higher.
-Following this event, an independent committee of Papa John's board adopted a poison pill that effectively prevented Schnatter (and his family members or friends) from raising their combined stake to 31%.
-The pill was aimed to protect the company against a hostile takeover attempt by Schnatter.
+But in November 2017, he criticized the NFL’s handling of national anthem protests, calling the whole affair a “debacle.”
+Papa John’s shares crashed by 11% in hours and kept falling.
+Schnatter lost his CEO title and estimated franchise sales dropped by more than 5%.
+Still, little changed in the company’s day-to-day management according to a Forbes’ investigation, and if anything, Schnatter actually became “more involved than ever” in an attempt to manage the crisis.
+Then in July 2018, Forbes learned that Schnatter had used the N-word and made other controversial remarks on a conference call.
+After that was reported, company shares fell nearly 5%, bringing the stock’s decline to about 30% over a nine-month period.
+On the day that news broke, Schnatter resigned as chair and the share price rebounded, closing 11% higher.
+To protect the company against a hostile takeover attempt by Schnatter, an independent committee of Papa John's board subsequently adopted a poison pill provision that effectively prevented Schnatter (and his family members or friends) from raising their combined stake to 31%.

-Furthermore, as a comprehensive Forbes report shows, Schnatter alleged behavior included not only inappropriate statements, but also other problematic conducts ranging from spying on his workers to sexually inappropriate conduct, which has resulted in at least two confidential settlements.
-The toxic culture he created turned into a PR and financial disaster for the company: the National Football League terminated its sponsorship deal with the company, the Major League Baseball suspended a joint promotion arrangement, and The New York Yankees cut ties with it.
-To recover, Papa John's did everything to distance itself from Schnatter.
-The company removed his image from marketing materials, booted him from subleased office space at the corporate headquarters and asked him not to speak to the media.
-Schnatter’s example shows that even a powerful founder with a significant equity stake is not immune from being ousted (unlike founder of a company with a dual-class shares).
+As a comprehensive Forbes report shows, Schnatter’s alleged behavior included not only inappropriate statements, but also other problematic conduct ranging from spying on his workers to engaging in sexually inappropriate conduct.
+That conduct has resulted in at least two confidential settlements and the toxic culture he created turned into a public relations and financial disaster for the company.
+The National Football League terminated its sponsorship deal with it, Major League Baseball suspended a joint promotion arrangement, and the New York Yankees cut ties with the.
+To recover, Papa John's did everything to distance itself from Schnatter: it removed his picture from marketing materials, booted him from subleased office space at the corporate headquarters, and asked him not to speak to the media.
+Schnatter’s example shows that even a powerful founder with a significant equity stake is not immune to being ousted (unlike founders of companies with dual-class shares).
 But it happens only in extreme circumstances.